robert-wbe/RieManifold/README.md

 ```

 ## Functionality & Usage

+> [!NOTE]
+> Because *RieManifold* uses PyTorch's automatic differentiation for computations, all user-entered numerical operations must be ``torch``-compatible, such as ``torch.sin`` for sine.
+See a comprehensive list of available PyTorch operations [here](https://docs.pytorch.org/docs/stable/torch.html).

 ### Specifying a manifold

 With *RieManifold*, manifolds to perform computations on may be specified either *extrinsically*, via a concrete embedding into euclidian $m$-space, or *intrinsically*, by merely specifying the metric tensor field on a coordinate system.

 **Extrinsic Definition**\